Duckapple/untitled-tile-game/README.md

 I'm working on these things right now.
 Nothing can stop my progress!

-- The ability to calculate scores
-- The ability to end a round
-- The ability to start a new round
-- The ability to end the game, possibly with a victory screen
 - Confirmation button for moves?
 Depends on feedback
 - Better definitions of the rules in this very readme
 - Animations for moving tiles around